OpenZotacZone/Zotac-Zone-Dial-Drivers/README.md

     sudo ./uninstall_zone_dial_drivers.sh

+## Troubleshooting

+### Problem: Turning the right dial opens the display mirroring options

+To fix this, you must manually disable this shortcut in your OS settings:

+1. Open **System Settings**
+2. Go to **Shortcuts**
+3. Search for **"Switch Display"**
+4. Uncheck all the checkboxes
+5. Click **Apply**

 ## Future plans

-> We are planning to write a Decky plugin to configure the driver directly in Steam Gaming Mode
+* We are planning to write a Decky plugin to configure the mapping directly in Steam Gaming Mode

 ## Changelog